-ALAN CHAPMAN is heard weekdays from 9 a.m. to 1 p.m. on Classical KUSC (91.5 FM).
-He also produces and hosts "Modern Times" on Saturday nights and “A Musical Offering,” a program of baroque music Sunday mornings.
+ALAN CHAPMAN is heard weekdays on Classical KUSC (91.5 FM).
+He also produces and hosts “Modern Times” on Saturday nights and “A Musical Offering,” a program of Baroque music Sunday mornings.
 He was a longtime Professor of Music at Occidental College and served as a Visiting Professor at UCLA and UC Santa Barbara.
 In recent years he has been a member of the music theory faculty of the Colburn Conservatory.
 Well known as a pre-concert lecturer, he has been a regular speaker on the Upbeat Live series since its inception in 1984.
-He also works closely with the Los Angeles Master Chorale, Los Angeles Opera and Pacific Symphony and is heard globally as programmer and host of the inflight classical channel on Delta Airlines.
+He also works closely with the Los Angeles Master Chorale and Pacific Symphony, and has been heard globally as programmer and host of the inflight classical channels on United and Delta Airlines.

 After receiving his undergraduate degree from the Massachusetts Institute of Technology, he earned a Ph.D. in music theory from Yale University.
 His analytical work has appeared in The Journal of Music Theory, and he is a contributor to A New Orpheus: Essays on Kurt Weill (Yale University Press, 1986), winner of the 1987 Deems Taylor Award for excellence in writing on music.